Samsung's Lee family to pay more than 12 trln won inheritance taxes - Up News Info

 The family had been discussing using shares in affiliated companies as collateral for personal loans to pay part of the tax bill, a measure that would avoid the sale of their extensive Samsung holdings, Reuters reported last week, citing sources.

-The family’s statement on Wednesday did not give details of how Lee’s shares will be distributed among the heirs or whether any will be sold.
-Besides loans, the family is expected to use dividends from both their own and Lee’s shareholdings to pay the tax, analysts have said.
+The family is also expected to use dividends from both their own and Lee’s shareholdings to pay the tax, analysts have said.

 Lee’s shareholdings included a 4.18% stake in Samsung Electronics, 0.08% of Samsung Electronics preferred shares, 20.76% of Samsung Life Insurance, 2.88% of Samsung C&T, and 0.01% stake in Samsung SDS, which according to South Korean tax code valuation were worth about 18.96 trillion won ($17 billion).

+Samsung C&T shares dropped as much as 5.5% and Samsung Life Insurance shares fell as much as 1.3% after the announcement.

+Any changes in shareholding by Lee’s son and Samsung Electronics vice chairman Jay Y. Lee or other family members are expected to be reported in quarterly regulatory filings.

-South Korea’s tax code allows payment in installments, with one-sixth of the total tax bill to be paid first, then the rest over five years at an annual interest rate currently set at 1.2%.
+The family will make payments in installments, as allowed by South Korea’s tax code, with one-sixth of the total tax bill to be paid first, then the rest over five years at an annual interest rate currently set at 1.2%, according to tax officials.

 The family also announced it will donate 1 trillion won to public health care charities, including for the creation of a specialized infection diseases laboratory.
 Lee’s extensive collection of antiques and paintings will be donated to the National Museum of Korea and other cultural organizations.